Based on cloud slime recipes, this blue cotton candy cloud slime is soft, fluffy, stretchy, and smells just like the

 Slime is lots of fun and a wonderful sensory experience for kids!
 However, it’s important to make sure to follow all slime safety recommendations:

 - While it smells just like the real thing, this cotton candy slime is not edible.
 Please do not taste or eat.

 - Always supervise children when making and playing with any slime recipe.

-- As with many slime recipes, this involves a chemical reaction.
+- As with many slime recipes, this cloud slime recipe involves a chemical reaction.
 Some ingredients, in particular the slime activator, may cause irritation to sensitive skin.
 Wash hands thoroughly after play.

 - Read this first: click here to read all of our tips to make slime safely.